- New Horizons in Environmental Economics series

 Chapter 4: The Economics of High-head Dam Removal in an Ecological Context: A Case Study of the Ballville Dam, Fremont, Ohio

-Sarah A. Kruse, Timothy C. Granata, and Ulrike Zika INTRODUCTION Over the past two centuries the installation of dams, built mainly for economic reasons such as power generation, water supply, irrigation, or ﬂood control, has transformed America’s rivers.
+4. The economics of high-head dam removal in an ecological context: a case study of the Ballville Dam, Fremont, Ohio Sarah A. Kruse, Timothy C. Granata, and Ulrike Zika INTRODUCTION Over the past two centuries the installation of dams, built mainly for economic reasons such as power generation, water supply, irrigation, or ﬂood control, has transformed America’s rivers.
 There are now over 76 000 registered dams (2 meters or higher) and an estimated 2 million dams of smaller size, and in many cases dams have led to environmental changes in both the river and surrounding habitat.
 More attention has been given recently to the eﬀects of dams on the environment due to changing social values, safety issues related with aging structures, and an increase in scientiﬁc information on the long-term eﬀects of dams (Heinz Center, 2002).
 When assessing the discounted future ﬂow of economic values for a dam, the typical life expectancy of the structure is normally considered to be 50 years.
 On the formal list of dams maintained by the United States Army Corps of Engineers (USACE), more than 30 percent are already over 50 years old, and by the year 2020 over 80 percent (60,000 dams) will have exceeded their typical life expectancy.
 In many cases, the structural integrity of the dam has been compromised or is obsolete, and the dam is also no longer being used.
-Of the dams oﬃcially accounted for in the United States, more than half will be up for license renewal in the next decade (Liggett, 2002), and for many, structural obsolescence will require that a decision be...
+Of the dams oﬃcially accounted for in the United States, more than half will be up...

 You are not authenticated to view the full text of this chapter or article.